Sophia Palaiologina: Family

 Zoe was born in the Morea in 1449.
 Her father was Thomas Palaiologos, Despot of the Morea and younger brother of the last Byzantine Emperor, Constantine XI Palaiologos (r.
 1449–1453).
-Her mother was Catherine, the only legitimate daughter and heiress of Centurione II Zaccaria, the last independent Prince of Achaea and Baron of Arcadia.
+Her mother was Catherine, daughter and heiress of Centurione II Zaccaria, the last independent Prince of Achaea and Baron of Arcadia.

 The marriage between Thomas Palaiologos and Catherine Zaccaria produced four children: Helena (later wife of Lazar Branković, Despot of Serbia), Zoe, Andreas, and Manuel.

 In Italy

 The fall of the Byzantine Empire in 1453 was a turning point in Zoe's life.
 Seven years later, in 1460, the Ottoman army attacked Morea and quickly breached the Hexamilion wall across the Isthmus of Corinth, which was too long to be effectively manned and defended by Thomas' forces.
 Thomas and his family escaped to Corfu and then to Rome, where (already recognized as the legitimate heir to the Byzantine Empire by the Pope) he made a ceremonial entrance as Byzantine Emperor on 7 March 1461.
 Catherine remained in Corfu with her children and died there on 16 August 1462.

 Zoe and her brothers remained in Petriti, a fishing port on the southeast coast of Corfu, until 1465, when their dying father recalled them to Rome.
 Thomas Palaiologos died on 12 May 1465.

 Zoe and her brothers were adopted by the Papacy after her father's death.
-Her name, Zoe, was changed to Sophia.
 Born and raised in the Orthodox religion, it is possible that she was educated as a Catholic in Rome.
 She spent the next years in the court of Pope Sixtus IV.

 The care of the Imperial children was assigned to a famous Greek humanist, theologian and scholar, Cardinal Basilios Bessarion.
 The Cardinal's surviving correspondence shows that the Pope took an interest in the welfare and development of Sophia and her brothers.
 They received 3,600 crowns (in payments of 200 crowns per month) for their clothes, horses and servants, and an additional 100 crowns for the maintenance of a modest household that included a doctor, a Latin teacher, a Greek teacher, a translator, and one or two priests.

 After the death of Thomas Palaeologus, his eldest son, Andreas, claimed the Imperial title, but he sold his rights to several European monarchs and ultimately died in poverty.
-During the reign of Bayezid II, Manuel returned to Constantinople (now Istanbul) and remained there, at the mercy of the Sultan.
+During the reign of Bayezid II, Manuel returned to Constantinople and remained there, at the mercy of the Sultan.
 According to some sources, he converted to Islam, raised a family and served in the Turkish Navy.

 In 1466, the Venetian Republic invited King James II of Cyprus to ask for the hand of Sophia in marriage, but he refused.
 Around 1467, Pope Paul II offered Sophia's hand to a Prince Caracciolo.
 Although they were solemnly betrothed, the marriage never took place.